A-PRO® HOME INSPECTION KNOXVILLE SERVICES:

 Certified Home Inspector

 The Certified Home Inspection is a unique offer from A-Pro designed for the home seller who wants to add more power to their Home Seller Inspection.
 A-Pro Knoxville home inspection will conduct the standard Home Seller Inspection and add selling features to help you more quickly sell your home at a higher price.
-Our 120-day assurance guarantee, “If we don’t report it, we repair it,”® is transferable to the new buyer.
+Our 120-day guarantee, “If we don’t report it, we repair it,”® is transferable to the new buyer (refer to terms of service).
 This allows the buyer to potentially save money by not having to order a new Inspection.
 Imagine telling your prospects that the property already comes with a Certified Home Inspection!

 New Home Construction Phase Inspection Program